sournk/dkfo/README.md

 Email: denis@kislitsyn.me

 Script gets one param - src dir path.
-Script moves all files and subdirs from src dir into !Archive/%dd subdirs.
+Script moves all files and subdirs older than 2 days from src dir into !Archive/%dd subdirs.
 Script is useful for Downloads folder.
 Just add script into your cron task.

 ## Cron settings for MacOs Monterey